 Our Dolphin swim time begins promptly with an orientation with a Dolphin trainer.
 Our first trainer ends up stalling some.
 She tells us they don’t force the dolphins to do anything and the animals are slow to move into the encounter today, so we just had to wait for them to be ready to play along.

 Her job is to play with dolphins all day.

 I’m super jealous

-Finally the dolphins decide to come out and we are divided into groups of about eight people and each given another trainer.
+Finally, the dolphins decide to come out and we are divided into groups of about eight people and each given another trainer.
 We walk out into the water (yes, freezing— I would suggest booking the dolphin swim later in the day when it’s warmer outside) and the trainer has the dolphin swim right up to you.

 Our Dolphin’s name was Coral.
 Coral was the first dolphin baby actually born at Discovery Cove.
 The trainer lets each person in the group feed her.
 Then Coral swims back and forth in front of the group and we are allowed to pet her as long as we are careful around her eyes and blowhole.
-Her skin feels like a hard boiled egg.
+Her skin feels like a hard-boiled egg.
 She is smooth but not slimy.
 I can sense her strength and power as well as her kind heart.

 We then learn some of the signals they use to have the dolphins do tricks.
 It’s amazing how smart and playful these animals are.
 They really seem to like to play along and the attention they are getting.
 They seem to have a true affection for their trainers.

 Then each person and each group gets to pose for some pictures.
-And yes, they have their photographers take them so you end up spending a fortune on pictures afterwards.
+And yes, they have their photographers take them so you end up spending a fortune on pictures afterward.
 But I would just plan that into your budget for going, because who isn’t going to want the pictures with the dolphins?